hamzapehlivan/Database-Project/README.md

-## Welcome to CSCareer Documetation Page
+## Welcome to CSCareer Documentation Page

-CSCareer is a quiz-based hiring systtem for computer-science related departments.
+CSCareer is a quiz-based hiring system for computer-science related departments.
 It will be implemented as the term project of CS353 Database Systems course.
 For further information, you can look at the following reports.

 ### Reports